Through the Looking-Glass: Stage and cinema

 Most stage and screen adaptations of the Lewis Carroll novels concentrate on the more familiar Alice's Adventures in Wonderland, although many of them import characters from Through the Looking-Glass.
 (Note: Such adaptations are typically titled Alice in Wonderland but include characters interpolated from Through the Looking-Glass.
 H. Savile Clark's 1886 Alice in Wonderland devoted nearly as much prominence to Looking-Glass episodes as to those from the earlier book, but later dramatisations typically concentrated on the first book with fewer characters and incidents from the sequel.
 Examples include an 1897 American version by Holder Abbott, in which, as well as the principal characters from the first book, five Looking-Glass characters such as Humpty Dumpty and the White Knight appear.
 Eva La Gallienne and Florida Friebus's 1932 New York version featured seven Looking-Glass characters with twenty-two from Alice's Adventures in Wonderland.
 Walt Disney's 1951 animated adaptation interpolated Tweedledee and Tweedledum into the episodes from the first book, as did a 1972 film, Alice's Adventures in Wonderland.)

-Through the Looking Glass has been adapted at least three times for the theatre.
+Through the Looking Glass has been adapted at least four times for the theatre.
 George Grossmith Jr presented a version at the New Theatre in 1903.
 Nancy Price adapted and presented the piece at the Little Theatre in 1935, and revived it for the Christmas seasons of the next three years.
 The cast included Frith Banbury (Unicorn), Ernest Butcher (Tweedledee), Michael Martin Harvey (White Knight), Esmé Percy (Humpty Dumpty) and Joyce Redman (Tiger Lily).
 In 1954 a stage adaptation by Felicity Douglas, Alice Through the Looking-Glass, was presented at the Prince's Theatre with a cast including Michael Denison (Tweedledee and Humpty Dumpty), Binnie Hale (Red Queen), Griffith Jones (Tweedledum and Red Knight), Carol Marsh (Alice) and Margaret Rutherford (White Queen).
+In 2001 Adrian Mitchell's adaptation, Alice in Wonderland and Through the Looking-Glass, was staged by the Royal Shakespeare Company at Stratford-upon-Avon.
+An almost complete adaptation of both of Carroll's novels, Through the Looking-Glass was adapted in act 2.
+The cast included Katherine Heath (Alice Liddell/Alice), Sarah Redmond (Tiger Lily), Jamie Golding (Tweedledum), Adam Sims (Tweedledee), Robert Howell (Walrus) and Chris Lamer (Carpenter).

 A 2016 film titled Alice Through the Looking Glass uses some of the novel's characters, but the plot is unrelated to it.